Predictors

 end

-3. Use Built-in Instrumentation
+3. Use Built-in Observability

-# Events are emitted for:
+# Span tracking is emitted for:

 # - dspy.predict